MaistoV/UninaSoC/sw/SoC/README.md

 - `blinky` - Supported only on the embedded configuration.
 - `echo` and `hello_world` - Supported on both embedded and HPC configurations.

-`echo` and `hello_world` examples use the [tinyio](https://github.com/Granp4sso/TinyIO-library-for-printf-and-scanf-) library.
+`echo` and `hello_world` examples use the [tinyio](https://github.com/Granp4sso/TinyIO-library-for-printf-and-scanf-) library to support `printf()` and `scanf()` on UART.

 ## Create a new project

-To create a new application project, create a new folder with the following structure;
+To create a new application project, make a copy of the `template` directory and rename it accordingly to your application name.

+The tree must have the following structure:
 ```
 project_name
 ├── ld